 Explore ways to let your employees have more scheduling flexibility.
 You might want to go so far as to change into a results-oriented work environment, where people can work as many or as few hours as necessary to complete their projects.

-One other thing to consider is job share and part-time options.
-Some employees may be unable to commit to a full-time job, but could contribute half-time.
+One other thing to consider is a job share or part-time options.
+Some employees may be unable to commit to a full-time job but are able to contribute half-time.
 Look into whether that makes sense for your company.

 6. Create a family-friendly work environment.

 “Family-friendly” can mean many different things, depending on your line of work.
-You probably don’t want to have a “bring-your-child-to-work” day in a factory.
+You probably wouldn't want to have a “bring-your-child-to-work” day in a factory.

 Regardless, looking for ways to become more family-friendly is another great work-life balance initiative.

-Some organizations can offer on-site or sponsored childcare.
+Some organizations offer to sponsor childcare.
 Others might offer after-school programs.
 Others might just have occasional outings where families are welcome to join!